openai/gpt-2/README.md

 python3 src/generate_unconditional_samples.py --top_k 40 --temperature 0.7 | tee samples
 ```

-While we have not yet released GPT-2 itself, you can see some unconditional samples from it (with default settings of temperature 1 and no truncation) in `gpt2-samples.txt`.
+While we have not yet released GPT-2 itself, you can see some unconditional samples from it:
+- `gpt2-samples.txt` (with default settings of temperature 1 and no truncation)
+- `gpt2-topk40-samples.txt` (with temperature 1 and top_k=40 truncation)

 ## Conditional sample generation